Patient Education

 Rush Rodding Periosteal Grafting

+Newer Fassier - Duval rod in an older child.
+About CPTCPT is a disorder of the tibia where there is a propensity for recurrent fractures, poor healing of bone and need for multiple operations.
 Current methods of treatment of CPT have evolved to give much more consistent results than previously possible.
-Special methods are available to achieve union.
+Special methods are available to achieve union. |